siherrmann/validator/README.md

 - Validate json or form values by struct tag.
 - Validate json or form values by validations.
 - Validate and update a struct from `JsonMap`.
-- **Tag-based validation**: Define validation rules directly within struct tags using a concise syntax (e.g., min, max, regx, required).
+- **Tag-based validation**: Define validation rules directly within struct tags using a concise syntax (e.g., min, max, rex).
 Use multiple custom tags in one struct for multiple validation situations.
 The dafault tag is `vld`.
 - **Custom validation functions**: Extend the validation capabilities by registering and using your own custom validation logic.
+Use it beside other requirements like `min3 && funYourCheckFunction`.
+This also allows you to check unsupported types by only using `funYourCheckFunction`.
 - **Nested struct support**: Seamlessly validate complex data structures containing nested structs.
 - **Array validation**: Apply validation rules to elements within arrays and slices.
 - **Grouped validations**: Organize validation rules into logical groups for more granular control.